11 Ways to Support your Hashimotos Drainage Pathways

 Picture your body like a clogged pipe.
 When it’s exposed to all of the toxins like mold, heavy metals, and other environmental toxins, it gets clogged, bogged down and is not able to function and give us the energy, mental clarity, and relief we need.

-Meet your drainage pathways: Your colon, liver + bile ducts, lymphatic system, organs and tissues, and your cells.
+Meet your drainage pathways: Your brain, digestive tract, liver and bile ducts, lymphatic system, kidneys, lungs, and your cells.

 When these get bogged down with toxins, the toxins have no where to go, but get stuck in these areas of our bodies and will make their way out through symptoms.